 Four relays are available.
-Relay 1 is set as a system fault relay.
-Relay 2, 3 & 4 can be field set to alarm at any % level within the range of the probe.
+Relay 1, 2 & 3 can be field set to alarm at any % level within the range of the probe.
+Relay 4 is factory set as a system fault relay.
+Relay 4 can be set to act as a normal alarm relay.
 See section 4.2 for instruction to change alarm setup.